The Water in Your Home - Where Does it Come From?

 If you are one of the 43 million people not relying on a public supplier, your water is likely being sourced from either a well, cistern, pond or stream.

 In fact, roughly 98 percent of self-supplied water, according to the USGS, comes from groundwater wells.

 Why Does It Matter for Your Home?

 All in all, it's important to know where your water comes from so you can help keep it safe.

 The EPA regulates all public suppliers to ensure the quality of the water entering your home.
 However, public water supplies sometimes add things to drinking water like chlorine and fluoride.
 While this is is the right choice for some, it might not be preferred by everyone.

 Because they're not regulated by the EPA, private wells, cisterns, ponds or streams that bring water into your home could be filled with hundreds of contaminants if not treated properly.

-With this in mind, you can learn even more about your home’s water from your local water expert.
-Whether you’re looking to get your public water checked, or run a test on your private well, your Culligan Man can do it all.
+With this in mind, you can learn even more about your home's water from your local water expert.
+Whether you're looking to get your public water checked, or run a test on your private well, your Culligan water expert can do it all.